 The topic volumes are not all written at the same level of detail.
-Some are mature, and are the basis for Requests For Proposal (RFP).
-Others are immature, and require additional specification before RFPs can be issued.
-The level of maturity of a topic reflects the level of understanding and discussion occurring within the Technical Committee.
-Refer to the OGC Technical Committee Policies and Procedures [2] and Technology Development Process [3] documents for more information on the OGC OpenGISTM standards development process.
+Some are mature, such as those ISO documents that are used as part of the Abstract Specification.
+The level of maturity of a topic reflects the level of understanding and discussion occurring within the OGC Technical Committee.
+Refer to the OGC Technical Committee Policies and Procedures [2] document for more information on the OGC standards development process.

-Refer to Topic Volume 0: Abstract Specification Overview [4] for an introduction to all of the topic volumes comprising the Abstract Specification and for editorial guidance, rules and etiquette for authors (and readers) of OGC specifications.
+Refer to Topic Volume 0: Abstract Specification Overview [3] for an introduction to all of the topic volumes comprising the Abstract Specification and for editorial guidance, rules and etiquette for authors (and readers) of OGC specifications.